hyeonseo6101/hyeonseo6101/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently studying Statistics and AI at Chung-Ang University.
+- 🌱 I’m currently studying statistical and data science at Yonsei University graduate school.
+- 🌱 I graduated from Chung-Ang University with a degree in Statistics and AI.
-- 📫 How to reach me: khs6101kr@cau.ac.kr
+- 📫 How to reach me: hyeonseo6101@gmail.com